What is Calibration, ISO17025 and UKAS?

 Are all ISO17025 labs the same?
 What is a schedule?

-While all ISO17025 labs are held to the same standards; they must follow good practices and record keeping and formatting of reports, yet the offerings vary dramatically.
+While all ISO17025 labs are held to the same standards, where they must follow good practice in processes, record keeping and formatting of reports, the offerings vary dramatically.

-Labs are accredited for each type of measurement.
-Think: Is the lab measuring electrical potential, mass or something else ?
-Then within each unit, what’s the range and limitations.
+Labs are accredited for each type of measurement they offer.
+Think: Is the lab measuring electrical potential, mass or something else?
+Then within each measured unit, what are the ranges and limitations.
 What is the uncertainty of the measurement?

-All of this is captured is the ‘Schedule of Accreditation" which formally list the scope of each laboratories scope of testing and measurement.
+All of this is captured in the ‘Schedule of Accreditation’, which defines each laboratories scope of testing and calibration.

-Newtons4th’s Lab is dedicated to calibrating our instruments.
-Offering an unrivaled focus on calibration power analyzers.
+Newtons4th’s Lab is dedicated to the performance of our instruments.
+Offering an unrivalled focus on the calibration of precision power analyzers.

 What is design validation?